 Working with Objects

-The built-in object library may not contain all of the objects necessary for carrying out your project.
-The program lets you import other objects stored on your disk in the following formats:
+The app lets you import objects stored on your device in the following formats:

 - 3D Studio (created in the Autodesk® 3ds Max® software)

 - Google Earth KMZ

 - Universal Scene Description (USDZ)

 The Image option listed above does not let you import a 3D model but a regular graphic file.
 The app will automatically create a 3D Image object from it.

 - Tap on the Menu button and choose Import and then From File.

 - Select a file you want to import.